-(g) Up to twenty-five percent (25%) building site coverage of the required front setback area shall be allowed for unenclosed structures if provided for by a Use Permit approved by the Zoning Administrator.
+- (g) Up to twenty-five percent (25%) building site coverage of the required front setback area shall be allowed for unenclosed structures if provided for by a Use Permit approved by the Zoning Administrator. - (h) Exempt structures.
+The following accessory structures shall be exempt from the requirements of this section but are subject to compliance with all other provisions.